Do You Need A Root Canal?

 Here are some links to more specific pages about Root Canal.

 Root canal symptoms are usually very clear.
 It's obvious which tooth is causing the pain and needs treatment.
 But once in a while the symptoms can be confusing.
 It can feel like several teeth are all hurting at once!
+If you're having severe pain you may need Emergency Root Canal.

 You can read more about this at my Pulpitis page.
 It goes into a bit more detail about the exact differences between a reversible toothache and a non-reversible one.